Real estate costs a lot, that is why buyers expect to receive high-standard service in every aspect.

 A string of parameters.
 No readable words, no keyword.
 Google looks at that and either ignores it or indexes it poorly — so for search purposes, the page barely exists.

-Here’s why that’s expensive.
+Now consider what that costs.
 Every one of those filter combinations matches something a buyer is actually typing into Google: “villas for sale in [area],” “land for sale [district].”
 Each one could be a page that ranks.
 Instead it’s invisible.

 When we built the website for Horizon Estate, a Bali real estate agency, this was the first thing we designed around.
-Every meaningful filter became its own real page with a clean, readable URL: horizonestatebali.com/buy/type-villas/tag-luxury/ That’s not a cosmetic difference.
-That URL is a page Google can read, index and rank for the exact search a buyer makes.
+Every meaningful filter became its own real page with a clean, readable URL:

 Let’s say your filter pages are reachable.
 The next problem I almost always find: they’re empty shells.